odpi/egeria/open-metadata-publication/website/connector-catalog/generic-folder-watchdog-governance-action-service.md

 The following properties that can be set up in its connection's configuration properties and overridden by the request parameters.

-The **interestingTypeName** property takes the name of an element type.
-If set, it determines which types of elements are to be monitored.
+The **interestingTypeName** property takes the name of an DataFile type.
+If set, it determines which types of assets are to be monitored.
 This monitoring includes all subtypes of this interesting type.
-If interestingTypeName is not set the default value is OpenMetadataRoot - effectively all elements with an open metadata type.
+If interestingTypeName is not set the default value is DataFile - effectively all files with an open metadata type.

-The **instanceToMonitor** property takes the unique identifier of a metadata element.
-If set, this service will only consider events for this instance.
-If it is not set then all elements of the interesting type are monitored unless there are one or more action targets that are labelled with instanceToMonitor when this service starts.
-If the action targets are set up then these are the instances that are monitored.

 The rest of the properties are the governance action processes to call for specific types of events.
 The property is set to the qualified name of the process to run if the type of event occurs on the metadata instance(s) being monitored.
 If the property is not